 With so many new Nintendo Switch games on the horizon, we’ve put together a list of honorable mentions that were just edged out.

 - Eastward — Post-apocalyptic worlds don’t always have to be dark and gritty.
 Eastward is a charming RPG that invites you into a colorful wasteland full of puzzles, mystery, and strange characters.

-- Overwatch 2 — Blizzard’s hero shooter was an instant hit and we don’t doubt the same will apply to Overwatch 2 when it arrives on the Nintendo Switch.
+- Overwatch 2 — Blizzard’s hero shooter was an instant hit.
+We don’t doubt the same will apply to Overwatch 2 when it arrives on the Nintendo Switch.

-- Shin Megami Tensei V — The latest entry in this classic JRPG franchise will take you for a wild ride in its fifth installment, leaving the fate of the world in your hands.
+- Shin Megami Tensei V — The latest entry in this classic JRPG franchise will take you for a wild ride, leaving the fate of the world in your hands.

 These are our picks for the best new Nintendo Switch games that are coming soon.
 We’ll update this list as games are released and new titles are announced.